johnsilver94/pizzaconstructor/README.md

 #### Basket Interactions as a registered user
 ##### Add item to Basket
+- [x] Registered
+- [x] Logged

+1. Any page with product items
+2. Click on 'Add to basket' button

 ##### Delete item from Basket
+- [x] Registered
+- [x] Logged
+- [x] Having items in Basket

+1. Any accesible page
+2. Click on 'Basket' image/button
+3. Click on 'X'-delete button on selected item

 ##### Clear Basket
+- [x] Registered
+- [x] Logged
+- [x] Having items in Basket

+1. Any accesible page
+2. Click on 'Basket' image/button
+3. Click on 'Clear' button

 ##### Send Order
+- [x] Registered
+- [x] Logged
+- [x] Having items in Basket

+1. Any accesible page
+2. Click on 'Basket' image/button
+3. Click on 'Order' button

 #### Group Order as a order admin
 ##### Create Group Order